conradakunga/Blog/_posts/2024-12-24-check-if-you-have-the-latest-net-sdk.md

 1. Leave it to your package manager
     - [Chocolatey](https://chocolatey.org/) or [Winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) for Windows
     - [Homebrew](https://brew.sh/) for OSX
-    - Linux Package Manager (e.g. apt for Debian based, etc)
+    - Linux Package Manager (e.g. apt for Debian-based, etc)
-2. Perodically check yourself on the [.NET home page](https://dotnet.microsoft.com/en-us/)
+2. Periodically check yourself on the [.NET home page](https://dotnet.microsoft.com/en-us/)

-The best way to do this that requires no additional software or extra work is to use the [tool built into the .NET SDK for this purpose](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-sdk-check).
+The best way to do this, which requires no additional software or extra work, is to use the [tool built into the .NET SDK for this purpose](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-sdk-check).
 To check, run the following command

 ```bash
 dotnet sdk check